NomicFoundation/hardhat/docs/hardhat-network/README.md

 - `evm_increaseTime` – same as Ganache.
 - `evm_mine` – same as Ganache
+- `evm_mineMultiple` – this method works like `evm_mine`, but it forces a group of consecutive blocks to be mined.
+It takes one mandatory and one optional parameter, which are the number of blocks to be mined and the array of timestamps for the mining time of the first k-blocks.
 - `evm_revert` – same as Ganache.
 - `evm_snapshot` – same as Ganache.
 - `evm_setNextBlockTimestamp` - this method works like `evm_increaseTime`, but takes the exact timestamp that you want in the next block, and increases the time accordingly.